 - Marine Harvest's vision of leading the Blue Revolution embraces environmental responsibility (Planet) as a guiding principle; - Long term goals that promote environmental responsibility have been set and include: 1.
 To be 100% ASC certified by 2020, 2.
 To achieve zero-escapes, 3.
-To achieve a monthly survival rate >99,5%, 4.
-To control sea lice using integrated tools based principally on non-medicinal approaches and 5.
-To reduce medicine use through development of non-medicinal solutions. - Several Key Performace Indicators (KPIs) related to environmental stewardship have been set and are monitoring and reported on a regular and transparent basis in our annual reports.
+To achieve a survival rate >95% from smolt to harvest, 4.
+To control sea lice using integrated tools, 5.
+To reduce medicine use through development of non-medicinal solutions and 6.
+To reduce by 10% the energy use at all our processing plants by 2018. - Several Key Performace Indicators (KPIs) related to environmental stewardship have been set and are monitoring and reported on a regular and transparent basis in our annual reports.
 These include metrics related to energy use and GHG emissions, escape events, biodiversity related projects, medicine use, sea lice management and sustainable feed. - Since 2008, Marine Harvest Group has worked with the WWF-Norway to improve the fact-based understanding of the aquaculture industry.
-Our cooperation with WWF is a mutual exchange of ideas and target setting.
-We are confident such cooperation with WWF-Norway will contribute to improve corporate stewardship of the environment and thereby support WWF-Norway's mission and goal of transforming markets, institutions and policies to reduce threats to the diversity of life on Earth.
+Our cooperation with WWF is a mutual

-- In 2013, we announced our commitment to have all our production units certified against the Aquaculture Stewardship Council salmon standard by 2020.
+- exchange of ideas and target setting.
+We are confident such cooperation with WWF-Norway will contribute to improve corporate stewardship of the environment and thereby support WWF-Norway's mission and goal of transforming markets, institutions and policies to reduce threats to the diversity of life on Earth. - In 2013, we announced our commitment to have all our production units certified against the Aquaculture Stewardship Council salmon standard by 2020.
 Of all existing standards addressing environmental issues, this is the one that imposes the strictest environmental.
 The ASC salmon standard helps protect communities and the environment, and helps to ensure the ongoing viability of the salmon aquaculture industry by minimizing the industry's key impacts.
-During the year of 2015 we achieved ASC certification in 39 sea sites and 5 more have been certified during the first quarter of 2016.
-At the moment we have 17 sites under assessment.
+At the end of 2016, Marine Harvest accounted for 38% of all the ASC certified Atlantic Salmon sites worldwide.
+During 2016, we certified a total of 20 new sites, bringing the accumulated total to 59 sites.
+This represents 25% of all our farming facilities.
+Please see the table below for more information about the percentage of farms certified by Business Unit.
+In Regions West and Mid in Norway, more than 50% of our harvested volumes are now ASC certified..
 In addition to ASC, Marine Harvest farming sites are already Global GAP certified.
-This ensures we operate with a common approach across the globe. - Also in 2013, Marine Harvest, in association with peer companies, launched a global sustainability initiative, the Global Salmon Initiative (GSI).
-The Global Salmon Initiative (GSI) is a leadership initiative by global farmed salmon producers, focused on making significant progress towards fully realizing a shared goal of providing a highly sustainable source of healthy protein to feed a growing global population, whilst minimizing our environmental footprint, and continuing to improve our social contribution. - We believe that R&D is crucial to further develop and strengthen both our company and the salmon farming industry as a whole within a sustainable framework.
-At end of the third quarter of 2016, a total of 147 projects were ongoing in our business units, of which 57 (39%) are related to fish health and welfare and 14 (10%) focusing on sustainability and the environment. - In Marine Harvest we run global environmental networks with colleagues working in the area of environment and sustainability to share best practices and implement new solutions.
+This ensures we operate with a common approach across the globe. - In 2016 we continued working with the Global Salmon Initiative (GSI), a leadership initiative by global farmed salmon producers, focused on making significant progress towards fully realizing a shared goal of providing a highly sustainable source of healthy protein to feed a growing global population, whilst minimizing our environmental footprint, and continuing to improve our social contribution. - We believe that R&D is crucial to further develop and strengthen both our company and the salmon farming industry as a whole within a sustainable framework.
+Our gross R&D expenditure for 2016 totaled EUR 51.3 million, 95% more than in 2015.
+In addition, an annual fee of 0.3% of Marine Harvest Norway's export value is paid to the Norwegian Seafood Research Fund.
+In 2016, this amounted to EUR 3.2 million, compared to EUR - 2.9 million in 2015. - In Marine Harvest we run global environmental networks with colleagues working in the area of environment and sustainability to share best practices and implement new solutions.